Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$

-Projection lithography setup was used to pattern (channel length varying from 5 - 20 $\mu$m) two-probe three terminal (source-drain and gate) devices on predefined isolated nanowire, lying on $SiO_2$/Si substrate, followed by metallization of Cr/Au (10/70 nm).
+Projection lithography setup was used to pattern (channel length varying from 5 - 20 $\mu$m) two-probe devices on predefined isolated nanowire, lying on $SiO_2$/Si substrate, followed by metallization of Cr/Au (10/70 nm).
 For sub-micron structures, electron beam lithography (Zeiss Sigma 300 with Raith Elphy Quantum) was utilized.
-Temperature-dependent electrical transport of fabricated devices were studied in a closed cycle cryostat (ARS-4HW) with two source measure units (SMU) (Keithley 2450 and 2601B).
+Temperature-dependent electrical transport of fabricated devices were studied in a closed cycle cryostat (ARS-4HW) with Keithley 2450 source measure units (SMU).
 For the vertical transport, conducting tip (Pt coated Si tip from micromasch) is employed in the atomic force microscope ((Asylum Research MFP-3D) which maps current on individual nanowires lying on conducting p-Si substrate.